iPhone Memory Full? How to Clean Up iPhone Storage

 We highly recommend the 3 iPhone storage cleaners below – they all have free trials or can clean up your iPhone storage for free.
 While they look the same on the surface, they each handle storage management quite differently.

-#1: Cleaner for iPhone
+#1: Smart Cleaner for iPhone

-Cleaner for iPhone helps you clear disk space on your iPhone by managing 3 types of data: photos, videos, and contacts.
+Smart Cleaner for iPhone helps you clear disk space on your iPhone by managing 3 types of data: photos, videos, and contacts.
 Easily delete duplicate photos on your iPhone using the Smart Clean feature – it rounds up and categorizes identical, blurred, and burst images, as well as long video files, with a single tap.

 Cleaner for iPhone can also automatically locate, merge, and delete duplicate contacts or contacts with missing information.
 It’s a good choice if you want a fast way to delete storage on your iPhone that doesn’t require much user input.

-#2: Cleanup: Phone Storage Cleaner
+#2: Cleanup: Clean Storage Space

 The app will also suggest which photos (among a batch of similar photos) to keep – it considers factors like whether you’re smiling, the photo has good focus, etc. Fortunately, Cleanup provides a Trash folder where you can make the final call to erase the deleted photos permanently.